-In the first version we come up with Interoperable Machine Learning [IMLY].
-IMLY is aimed to provide every Machine Learning Algorithm with an equivalent DNN Implementation.
+In the first version we have developed Dope.
+Dope is aimed to provide every Machine Learning Algorithm with an equivalent DNN Implementation.
+The dope feature available in the mlsquare framework is aimed at making interoperability between machine learning models easier.